 Resolution: Select the resolution you want to use to display the real-time feed for the selected camera.

-Control the outlets on the supported APC or third-party Rack PDU device.
+Control the outlets on supported APC Rack PDU devices.

 You must specify the write community name for the Rack PDU device at device discovery, or in the "Edit Device Scan Settings" display, accessed from the Device Scan Settings option of the SNMP Device Communication Settings option in the Device menu.